EKA2L1/EKA2L1/README.md

    * You should learn some basic Symbian C++ (Active objects, Thread, Sync things, etc..) before getting in implementing HLE functions.
    * If you don't want to develop the core, you can contribute to the GUI.
 Either Lazarus (Pascal) or Qt (C++).
 I prefer Lazarus, but QT will make things easier

-- Information and contact
-    * You can contact me through Discord channel [here](https://discord.gg/5Bm5SJ9)

-- Support
-    * You can contribute to the codebase by submitting the PR.
-Please visit the wiki to know about the coding convention first ;)
-    * You can also support me on [Patreon](https://www.patreon.com/fewdspuck)